 The most common modalities of exploration, which must be carried out automatically, are circular, helical, conical, and spiral.

-In circular exploration, the antenna rotates continuously around its axis, generally vertical, with constant angular velocity over the entire horizon, or with alternative movements within angles below 360 °.
+In circular exploration, the satellite tv antenna rotates continuously around its axis, generally vertical, with constant angular velocity over the entire horizon, or with alternative movements within angles below 360 °.

 The speed of rotation of the antenna must be regulated so that the pulses that reach a certain target during rotation are not too scarce to obtain a correct representation of the said target.

 For the exploration of these parabolic or satellite antennas, an antenna with a narrow irradiation diagram and rotation symmetry is needed.
 During movement, the main lobe of this diagram describes a spherical propeller around the vertical axis.

 If the opening of the irradiation beam is b, it is varied at the height of the b / 2 antenna during the time it takes to effect a complete revolution in a horizontal direction.
 The exploded helical belt has an equal overlap ab / 2, which constitutes an adequate safety margin for the discovery of the target.

 Also, the conical scan requires an antenna with a narrow irradiation diagram.
 The axis of the main irradiation lobe and therefore the antenna describes a circular conical opening surface equal to the semi-coverage of the said lobe.

 If the target is located on the axis of the cone, all the impulses it receives have the same intensity, whatever the position of the irradiation lobe with respect to the said cone.
 For this reason, the cone axis is called the direction of the equiseñal.

 Minimum reliable power.
 A signal present at the exit of the radar receiver contains, not only the echo power received but also disturbances due, first of all to causes of industrial origin and to discharges from the atmosphere that affect the low frequencies little; secondly, the existing radiations in the atmosphere and finally fluctuations in the intensity and voltage of the electric component current.